HanwenXU721/HanwenXU.github.io/posts/31 The Space as Urban-Rural Continuum.md

 <p id= "it">
 <img src="../images/articles/other_01/02.jpg">
  FIG.2.
-"The City in the village", Zhejiang
+"The City in the Village", Zhejiang
 </p>